 Ask Siri to set a reminder, send a message, make a phone call, check your calendar, or edit notes.*

 Get the latest news, set a timer, check the weather, and more just by asking Siri.

-*Personal Requests requires your iOS device to be present to send and read messages, set reminders, and edit notes.
+*Personal Requests requires your iOS device to be present to send and read messages, set reminders, manage your calendar, and edit notes.